CPK Insurance

 A Washington jewelry store policy can be built around commercial property, general liability, commercial crime, inland marine, and workers' compensation.
 That combination may help with building damage, fire risk, theft, robbery, slip and fall, employee theft, and business interruption, depending on the coverage you choose.

 Yes, Washington requires workers' compensation for businesses with 1 or more employees.
-Sole proprietors and partners are listed as exemptions in the state data provided.
+Sole proprietors and partners are generally exempt.

 Yes, those exposures are often addressed through commercial property and inland marine options, with inventory protection coverage and specialized valuation coverage used to better match high-value items and different storage locations.